felixshier/APSC-200/Primer/Contents.md

 [markdown guide](https://www.markdownguide.org/cheat-sheet/)
+# Primer Vision
+- Primer PDF file includes MATLAB functions including explanations and examples.
+- Primer .mlx files include interactive tutorials that will ask the students to perform tasks using the functions from the primer PDF.
+Each section of the primer PDF should go along with a single primer .mlx file.
+- Idea is for students to complete the primer .mlx files while following along with the primer PDF.
 # Primer Contents
 ## Section 1: Basic Concepts
   -	**Live Editor & Command Window & Workspace & Search documentation (*NEW*)**